aws-samples/mlops-pipeline-prestodb/blog_post.md

     alt="SageMaker Model Registry: Manual Model Approval via SageMaker Studio" />

-    -   **Read raw data for inference from PrestoDB and store in an Amazon S3 bucket**: Once the latest model is approved, we get the latest batch data from presto and use that for our batch transform step.
-In this step, we use another [batch preprocess script](https://github.com/aws-samples/mlops-pipeline-prestodb/blob/main/code/presto_preprocess_for_batch_inference.py) that is dedicated to reading and fetching data from presto and saving in a batch directory within our S3 bucket.
+    -   **Read raw data for inference from PrestoDB and store in an Amazon S3 bucket**: In this step of the pipeline, once the latest model is approved, we fetch batch data from the PrestoDB instance and use that for our batch transform step.
+In this step, we use another [batch preprocess script](https://github.com/aws-samples/mlops-pipeline-prestodb/blob/main/code/presto_preprocess_for_batch_inference.py) that is responsible for querying data from PrestoDB and saving in a batch directory within an S3 bucket.
+The query used to fetch batch data can also be configured within the config file by the user in the `transform_step` section.

     ``` python
-    ## represents the output processing for the batch pre processing step
-    batch_output=[
-            ProcessingOutput(
-                output_name="batch",
-                source="/opt/ml/processing/batch",
-                destination=Join(
-                    on="/",
-                    values=[
-                        "s3://{}".format(bucket),
-                        prefix,
-                        ExecutionVariables.PIPELINE_EXECUTION_ID,
-                        "batch",
-                    ],
-                ),
-            ),
-        ]

     # Use the sklearn_processor's run method and configure the batch preprocessing step
     step_args = sklearn_processor.run(
         # here, we add in a `code` or an entry point that uses the data preprocess script for collecting data in a batch and storing it in S3